morosebose/documentation_and_style_guide/documentation_and_style_guide.md

     return round(float(sum(arr)) / len(arr), 2)
 ```

 That really isn't much better, though.
 The comment merely restates the workings of the code.
 And the restatement is longer than the code itself!
 It would be preferable to explain what purpose the code serves in context.
-The following comment is an improvement, as it specifies exactly why the function is useful, i.e., what purpose it serves:
+The following comment is an improvement, as it specifies exactly why the function is useful:

 ```python
 def mean(arr):